codyleight/Gamehub/README.md

 - During the checkout process, I should be able to select payment methods, enter necessary billing information, and complete the purchase securely.

-- After successfully purchasing the game, .
+- After successfully purchasing the game, I should be able to navigate through the application once again.

 ```